aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 }
 ```

-## Step 4: Get Non-Empty Layouts
+## Step 4: Get Non‑Empty Layouts

-Define a helper method to get non-empty layouts based on the CAD file type.
+We need a helper method that returns only the layouts that actually contain drawing entities.
+Empty layouts are ignored because they have no size to report.

 ```csharp
 private static List<string> GetNotEmptyLayouts(Image cadImage, string extension)